chrisdone/website/hakyll/posts/import-aliases-field-names.markdown

 No fancy type classes or machinery needed.

-Define all your types in one module:
+Define all your types in one module, using `DuplicateRecordFields` to avoid GHC complaining about conflicting field names:

 ```haskell
 {-# LANGUAGE DuplicateRecordFields  #-}